-- Before you're hospitalized: Anthem's Integrated Health Management (IHM) Team reviews your case with your doctor and advises on the anticipated number of days of hospitalization that may be needed - While you're hospitalized: Anthem's IHM Team checks with your doctor to see how your treatment is progressing, and may arrange for additional care, such as visiting nurse services at home, or care in a rehabilitation center or skilled nursing facility.
+- Before you're hospitalized: Anthem reviews your case with your physician and advises on the anticipated number of days of hospitalization that may be needed. - While you're hospitalized: Anthem checks with your physician to see how your treatment is progressing, and may arrange for additional care, such as visiting nurse services at home, or care in a rehabilitation center or skilled nursing facility.

-To qualify for full plan benefits, you must notify Anthem's IHM Team.
-If you don't contact Anthem's IHM Team before you're hospitalized, the plan will pay only 60 percent of covered hospital room and board charges after you pay your deductible.
-If Anthem's IHM Team determines that hospitalization isn't medically necessary, no plan benefits will be paid for your hospital stay.
+To qualify for full plan benefits, you must notify Anthem.
+If you don't contact Anthem before you're hospitalized, the percentage of benefits paid by the plan for covered charges for hospital room and board charges will be reduced to 60 percent if in network or 50 percent if out-of-network, after you satisfy the deductible.
+If Anthem determines that hospitalization isn't medically necessary, no plan benefits will be paid for your hospital stay.
 In this case, you or your provider can appeal the decision.

-Even if you and your doctor follow the plan's Health Care Review procedures, the plan won't cover any charges for services that aren't medically necessary, as determined by Anthem.
-If you have a question about covered charges, contact Anthem at 1-844-627-1632.
+Even if you and your physician follow the plan's Clinical Review procedures, the plan won't cover any charges for services that aren't medically necessary, as determined by Anthem.
+If you have a question about covered charges, contact Anthem.